mesaugat/swift-react/README.md

 This command will run a `webpack-dev-server` and serve your bundle.

+## Example

+Navigate to the [example directory](https://github.com/mesaugat/swift-react/tree/master/example) to see `swift-react` in action.

 ## Motivation

 Sometimes testing a small React quirkiness is too cumbersome.